-- You should be able to resume normal activities relatively soon, but avoid vigorous
+You should be able to resume normal activities relatively soon, but you will need

-exercise until your doctor says you are ready.
+to avoid vigorous exercise until your healthcare provider says you are ready.

-- Call the doctor if you have fever, increased draining from the needle insertion site,
+Call the healthcare provider if you have fever, increased drainage from the needle

 diet, and wound care.

 Before you agree to the test or the procedure make sure you know:

 The reason you are having the test or procedure

 What results to expect and what they mean

 The risks and benefits of the test or procedure